COVID-19 / Emergency Preparedness

 Health information technology is at the center of the fight against COVID-19 with the ability to harness critical data extraction and analytics to drive successful treatments and enable a safe return to economic stability.
 Testing, personal protective equipment, ICU equipment and other life sustaining devices are critical to saving lives and enabling people to return to normal activities.
 Specifically, there is a need to inform health technology innovation gaps and resource planning to advance and scale COVID–19 treatment and preparedness efforts.
 Research and surveillance will help secure, scale up of testing, supply chains, ensure the quality of products, and develop disruptive real-world evidence innovations with generation of faster, less expensive, and higher-quality data.
 There is also a critical need to understand the impact of COVID-19 mitigation on other health conditions; resulting: the morbidity and mortality of COVID-19 on the vulnerable populations cared for by specialty societies and networks of clinical providers; and in critical delays in care of urgent exacerbations of chronic health conditions.
 The unpredictable and urgent nature of pandemics and similar public health challenges requires an anticipatory, flexible expert framework to guide an efficient and effective strategic response.

 MDEpiNet is a global public private partnership that brings together leadership, expertise, and resources from health care professions, industry, patient groups, payers, academia, and government to advance a national system for patient-centered medical device evaluation and surveillance.
 Support of Coordinated Registry Network (CRN) development is a key MDEpiNet strategy to bring together real world evidence from a variety of sources to address device evaluation needs for multiple stakeholders.
-Since 2017, MDEpiNet has been developing Collaborative Learning Communities (CLC) for CRNs to speed the development and maturity of the networks.
-CLC’s main goal is to promote CRN development as a robust source of evidence for device evaluation in multiple areas.
+Since 2017, MDEpiNet has been developing Learning Communities (LC) for CRNs to speed the development and maturity of the networks.
+LC’s main goal is to promote CRN development as a robust source of evidence for device evaluation in multiple areas.

 MDEpiNet is now launching the Pandemic Response and Emergency Preparedness Taskforce (PREPT) to bring together interested experts and data owners to advance the evidence and to guide CRN Learning Communities toward strategic solutions for the most pressing needs in the areas of health technologies and public health emergencies.
 The MDEpiNet PREPT will coordinate activities with the MDEpiNet Coordinating Center and MDEpiNet Blockchain and Artificial Intelligence Taskforce (BAIT).
 Coordination will help advance use cases and apply innovative methods in research and surveillance.